Literacy Curriculum

 Instructional Model

-Queenscliff Primary School practises a consistent approach to all literacy programs using our agreed approach using a Literacy Instructional Model.
+Queenscliff Primary School practises a consistent approach to all literacy programs using our Literacy Instructional Models for Prep to Year 2 and Year 3 to 6.
 At QPS, our weekly literacy program incorporates the seven fundamental components of literacy, including:

 - Phonemic Awareness - the ability to hear and manipulate individual sounds in words